 He is a former Army Reserve officer of 13 years and former aerobatics pilot.

-Councillor Sue Whelan is a long serving Councillor on Queanbeyan City Council.
+Sue Whelan served as a Councillor on Queanbeyan City Council for many years.
 Sue has served as Deputy Mayor, most recently September 2008 til September 2011.
 Sue is Chair of Council’s Heritage Committee and Chair of the Queanbeyan/Palerang Library Committee.

 Sue's lifetime of community service was recognized when she was honoured with an Order of Australia Medal in January 2014.